CrossReferences-org/bible-cross-references/README.md

 If you want to explore the data _interactively_, check out the [Bible Reader](https://crossreferences.org/tsk/19/23/BSB/)

 ## Important Note
 This is a work in progress.
 The mappings to new translations are complete.
-A second pass remains to be done to improve their quality.
+A second pass is being done to improve their quality.
 [See Report](general_report.md) for details.

 ## On Curation
 The reference set is not a verbatim copy of TSK.
 References are added, split, merged, or removed where doing so serves the reader.
 Such changes are deliberate and conservative (currently well under 1% of the set) and are expected to grow modestly as the project matures.